top of page

 User Research

-Looking at this as a potential D2C (direct to consumer) product, I conducted interviews with 4 musicians and 4 fans.
+Looking at this as a potential D2C (direct to consumer) product, I conducted interviews with an equal number of musicians and fans.

 Affinity Mapping - Fans